 Dock scheduling and yard operations

 Shippers spend most of their time scheduling dock appointments and truck drivers waste time waiting in line for their turn.
 Integrating with a WMS or a yard management system allows a TMS to include dock scheduling and load sequencing in the transportation plan.
-Here, you have an overview of all warehouse and transportation constraints and can make more accurate schedules (automatically or manually), apply your business rules and rules of every location, and always have a load status available to you or customers.
+Here, you have an overview of all warehouse and transportation constraints and can optimize schedules (automatically or manually), apply your business rules and rules of every location, and always have a load status available to you or customers.

 IntelliTrans TMS provides Dock Scheduling both as a part of their solution and as a stand-alone module